 A. Revenue from contracts with customers

-Revenue from contracts with customers is recognized, when the Company satisfies a performance obligation by transferring a promised good or service to its customers at an amount that reflects the consideration to which the Company expects to be entitled upon satisfying those performance obligations.
+Revenue from contracts with customers is recognised when the Company satisfies a performance obligation by transferring control of a promised good or service to the customer.
+Control is transferred when the customer has the ability to direct the use of and obtain substantially all of the benefits from the good or service.

 Revenue from sale of products

-The Company receives export incentives in the form of MEIS (Merchandise Exports from India Scheme) scripts which do not fall under the scope of Ind AS 115 and are accounted for in accordance with the provisions of Ind AS 20 considering such incentives as Government Assistance.
+The Company receives export incentives which do not fall under the scope of Ind AS 115 and are accounted for in accordance with the provisions of Ind AS 20 considering such incentives as Government Assistance.
 Accordingly government grant relating to Income is recognised on accrual basis when the relevant expense has been charged to statement of Profit and Loss.

 Other income not specifically stated above is recognised on accrual basis.